yogthos/markdown-clj/README.md

 ## Usage ClojureScript

-Currently the ClojureScript exposes the `mdToHtml` function that takes a markdown string and returns the corresponding HTML.
+The ClojureScript portion works the same as above except that the entry function is called `mdToHtml` and it accepts a string followed by the options as its input:

 ```clojure
 (ns myscript